The Revolution Starts At Noon

 - Producer Zoe Chace attends the DeploraBall, a party for trolls and others who say they memed Trump into the presidency.
 (12 minutes)

 - Kenia and her brother Henrri make a trip back to El Salvador, for the first time in 12 years, since they immigrated to the US.
 For the last few years they've been protected from deportation, but are worried things might change under President Trump.
+Seth Freed Wessler reports.
 (12 minutes)

 - Border Patrol agents were stoked when immigration became a centerpiece of Trump’s campaign.
 Producer Stephanie Foo went to find out how they hope their jobs will change.
 (15 minutes)Song:

-Note: CORRECTION: The first broadcast of this episode misidentified the location of the Deploraball as "the same room as the annual White House Correspondents Dinner."
-In fact, it was at the National Press Club.
-This was corrected later.